tsmith512/bframes/content/docs/cookbook/signed-url/generating-tokens.md

 # Generating Tokens

 {{< hint danger >}}
-Do not create signed URLs or send your signing key to client-side code.
+Do not create signed URLs in or send your signing key to client-side code.
 This page is for experimenting.
 Creating Signed URLs should be done in a Worker or server-side application to protect the signing key.
 {{</hint>}}